-- (b) A lawyer shall not neither prepare on behalf of a client an instrument giving the lawyer or a person related to the lawyer as a parent any substantial gift, child, sibling, or spouse nor solicit any substantial gift from a client, including a testamentary gift, except where the client for the lawyer or for a person related to the lawyer, unless the lawyer or other person is related to the donce client.
-For the purposes of this paragraph, related persons include a spouse, child, grandchild, parent, grandparent, and other relative or individual with whom the lawyer or the client maintains a close, familial relationship. - (c) Prior to the conclusion of all aspects of the matter giving rise to the a lawyer's employment representation, a lawyer shall not make or negotiate an agreement with a client, prospective client, or former client giving, or anyone acting on that person's behalf, that gives the lawyer literary or media rights to a portrayal or account based in substantial part on information relating to the representation. - (d) A lawyer shall not provide financial assistance to a client in connection with pending or contemplated litigation or administrative pending proceedings before a tribunal, except that: - (1) a lawyer may advance or guarantee court the costs; and expenses of litigation or administrative such proceedings, and reasonably necessary medical and living expenses, the repayment of which may be contingent on the outcome of the matter; and - (2) a lawyer representing an indigent client may pay court costs and expenses of litigation such proceedings on behalf of the client. - (e) A lawyer shall not accept compensation for representing a client from one other than the client unless: - (1) the client consents; provides informed consent; - (2) there is no interference with the lawyer's independence of the lawyer reasonably believes that the lawyer's exercise of independent professional judgment or with behalf of the client-lawyer relationship client will not be affected; and - (3) information relating to representation of atheclient is protected as required by Rule 1.05. - (f) AExcept as otherwise authorized by law, a lawyer who represents two or more clients shall not participate in making make an aggregate settlement of the claims of or against the that lawyer's clients, or in a criminal case an aggregated agreement to guilty or nolo contendere pleas, unless each client has consented after consultation, including disclosure of the lawyer obtains the informed consent of each client, confirmed in writing, after advising each client of: - (1) the total amount of the settlement or result of the agreement; - (2) the existence and nature of all the claims, defenses, or pleas involved and of; - (3) the nature and extent of the each client's participation of each person in the settlement or agreement, whether by contribution to payment, share of receipts, or resolution of criminal charges; - (4) the total fees and costs to be paid to the lawyer from the proceeds, or by an opposing party or parties; and - (5) the method by which the costs are to be apportioned to each client.
+- (ii) if known to the lawyer and not known to the client, are fully disclosed in a manner that can be reasonably understood by the client; - (2) the lawyer advises the client of the desirability of seeking, and gives the client a reasonable opportunity to seek, the advice of independent legal counsel on the transaction; and - (3) the client provides informed consent, confirmed in a writing signed by the client, to the material terms of the transaction and the lawyer's role in the transaction, including whether the lawyer is representing the client in the transaction. - (b) A lawyer shall neither prepare on behalf of a client an instrument giving the lawyer or a person related to the lawyer any substantial gift, nor solicit any substantial gift from a client for the lawyer or for a person related to the lawyer, unless the lawyer or other person is related to the client.
+For the purposes of this paragraph, related persons include a spouse, child, grandchild, parent, grandparent, and other relative or individual with whom the lawyer or the client maintains a close, familial relationship. - (c) Before the conclusion of all aspects of the matter giving rise to a lawyer's employment, a lawyer shall not make or negotiate an agreement with a client, prospective client, or former client, or anyone acting on that person's behalf, that gives the lawyer literary or media rights to a portrayal or account based in substantial part on information relating to the representation. - (d) A lawyer shall not provide financial assistance to a client in connection with contemplated or pending proceedings before a tribunal, except that: - (1) a lawyer may advance or guarantee the costs and expenses of such proceedings, and reasonably necessary medical and living expenses, the repayment of which may be contingent on the outcome of the matter; and - (2) a lawyer representing an indigent client may pay costs and expenses of such proceedings on behalf of the client. - (e) A lawyer shall not accept compensation for representing a client from one other than the client unless: - (1) the client provides informed consent; - (2) the lawyer reasonably believes that the lawyer's exercise of independent professional judgment on behalf of the client will not be affected; and - (3) information relating to representation of the client is protected as required by Rule 1.05. - (f) Except as otherwise authorized by law, a lawyer who represents two or more clients shall not make an aggregate settlement of the claims of or against that lawyer's clients, or in a criminal case an aggregated agreement to guilty or nolo contendere pleas, unless the lawyer obtains the informed consent of each client, confirmed in writing, after advising each client of:

+- (1) the total amount of the settlement or result of the agreement; - (2) the existence and nature of material claims, defenses, or pleas involved; - (3) the nature and extent of each client's participation in the settlement or agreement, whether by contribution to payment, share of receipts, or resolution of criminal charges; - (4) the total fees, costs, and expenses to be paid to the lawyer from the proceeds, or by an opposing party or parties; and - (5) the method by which the costs and expenses are to be apportioned to each client.